Visit our campuses for a tour and a chat to a Student Advisor about your course options.

 That means that by the time you graduate you will have work experience on your CV; a network of contacts in your chosen industry; and the confidence to jump straight into your career.

-The Bachelor of Business (Accounting) degree has been accredited by professional accounting bodies Chartered Accountants Australia and New Zealand (CA ANZ ) and CPA Australia.
+The Bachelor of Business (Accounting) degree has been accredited by professional accounting bodies Charted Accountants Australia and New Zealand (CA ANZ), CPA Australia and by ACCA, the Association of Chartered Certified Accountants, providing a solid endorsement of quality.

-Upon completion of the degree, students will be able to enter CA and CPA professional level programs directly and immediately register as associate members.
+Upon completion of the degree, students will be able to enter CA ANZ and CPA professional level programs directly and immediately register as Associate Members.

 The Bachelor of Business (Accounting) offers opportunities to pursue a career in any business sector, without limiting your employability to one specialised area within the accounting profession.